 1906 – 1938

-The first logo was in the form of a torch with an oval plaque with the company’s name attached to it.
+The first logo was a torch with an oval plaque bearing the company’s name.

 The burning torch is a symbol of superiority.
-The founder prophesied the company to be a leader.
+The founder prophesied that the company would be a leader.
 This was very cocky, considering that before the end of World War II, 90% of this business in the city was owned by Kodak.

 The fire on top was also the embodiment of light, which is important for the light-sensitive paper to work.

-The word Haloid placed in the oval translates as haloid or halogen.
+The word “Haloid,” placed in the oval, translates as “haloid” or “halogen”.
 The photographic paper of the time was halogen-silver.
-Its main layer with photo emulsion was based on compounds of halogens (chlorine, bromine, iodine) with silver.
+Its main layer, with photo emulsion, was based on silver halides (chloride, bromide, iodide).

 1938 – 1948

 The logo changed its shape.
 It now resembled a sheet of paper with rounded corners.
-The black background and white lettering associated the logo with the black and white photo, the paper for which the firm produced.
+The black background and white lettering associated the logo with the black-and-white photo the firm produced.
 In the center was the word Haloid with a torch.
 The image of fire showed the light transforming ordinary paper into a photograph.

-On the logo’s outline are clarifying inscriptions with the name of the company, its location, and the name of the products it produces.
+The logo’s outline features clarifying inscriptions with the company name, its location, and the names of the products it produces.

 1948 – 1949

-Beginning in 1947, the company became involved in the issue of electrography because its major customers of photographic paper were interested in this new method.
+Beginning in 1947, the company became involved in electrography because its major customers in photographic paper were interested in this new method.
 Haloid bought the patent for the machine, which was decisive for its fate.

 Promoting the new direction led to an updated logo.
-The ’48 visual sign was the first to emphasize the copying method, pushing aside the company name.
+The ’48 visual sign was the first to emphasize the copying method, pushing the company name aside.

 On a black square background with rounded corners was a large letter X, on top of which was written the word Xerox.

-The word Xerox is the new name for copying technology.
+The word Xerox is the name of the copying technology.
 Originally, the method of transferring the lettering to another sheet of paper was called electrography.
 However, it seemed too “abstruse” to the owner of Haloid.
-The name was changed to a more resounding Greek combination of xerography (xeros – dry and grapho – to write).
+The name was changed to a more resounding Greek combination of xerography (xeros, dry, and grapho to write).
 And later, it was shortened to xerox.

 The decision to change the logo in this way was a risky one.
 No Haloid installation had yet seen the light of day, and the method was little known or in demand.
 However, Wilsony had nothing to lose; the firm was on the verge of bankruptcy.